altocodenl/TODIS/readme.md

 ### On scaling, consistency and parallelism

 if we use it at this level, then we need both wait and return value. control is the wait, the return value is the data. but it's not control, it's causality. this would also be the case if we had multiple computers.

+inconsistencies are also data and thus can be analyzed from the system, but if you want to be sure, then your queries on that data need to be consistent!

 - Distributed and parallel: consistency.
 Scalability with that assured is trivial (throw more nodes in), except for the "inside api" problem that Hickey points out.